China–Vietnam relations: 2019–present

 In August 2021 shortly before an expected visit by US Vice President Kamala Harris, Vietnamese Prime Minister Pham Minh Chinh reassured Xiong Bo, the Chinese envoy to Hanoi that Vietnam will not enter an alliance to counter China.
 Pham suggested the two nations should join with ASEAN to expedite "the slow-moving negotiations" and achieve a code of conduct in the disputed South China Sea region and that his country wanted to build political trust, cooperation and promote exchange with China.
 Xiong stated in the meeting that the two communist nations shared the same political system and beliefs and that China was willing to work with Vietnam and stick to the two countries' high-level strategic directive to further develop ties.
 Xiong also requested for Vietnam's support in opposing what China claims as "politicisation" of COVID-19 origin investigations.

 In March 2023, Chinese and Vietnamese vessels had chased each other in South China Sea in an incident where Chinese ship intruded into Vietnam's Special Economic Zone.

 On December 12, 2023, the two countries announced 36 cooperation agreements during a visit by CCP General Secretary Xi Jinping to Vietnam.
 The agreements addressed a variety of issues, including cross-border rail development, digital infrastructure, and establishing joint patrols in the Gulf of Tonkin and a hotline to handle South China Sea fishing incidents.
 China and Vietnam also issued a joint statement to support building a community of shared future for humankind.
 In September 2024, Vietnamese media reported that Chinese personnel boarded a Vietnamese fishing vessel near the Parcel Islands and beat its crew with iron bars.
 Vietnam and the Philippines condemned the attack while China disputed Vietnam's version of the incident.

+In 2024, Chinese maritime forces reportedly clashed with Vietnamese fishing vessels near the Paracel and Spratly Islands, causing injuries and vessel damage.
+The incidents highlighted ongoing territorial disputes, the repression of local fishers, and limited protection from authorities, reflecting broader regional tensions.

 Public opinions

 In 2014, a survey conducted by the Pew Research Center showed 84% of Vietnamese were concerned that disputes relating to the South China Sea could lead to military conflict.
 During the 2010s, due to factors including territorial disputes, Vietnamese public was largely negative to China, coinciding with pro-American sentiments.
 Since the 2020s, Vietnamese public opinion was noted to have moved to become more favorable towards China.
+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, Chinese opinion of Vietnam was on average 30 out of 100.